vishalsingh2972/CanIShipEU/README.md

 CanIShipEU does not ask founders to complete a giant regulatory questionnaire.

-Instead, it asks questions only when the answer could materially change the assessment.
+It asks questions only when the answer could materially change the research or assessment.

 Examples:

 * Does the AI make the final decision?
+* Does the AI rank or evaluate candidates?
-* Does a human review the AI's output?
+* Does a human review the AI output?
+* Who actually uses the system?
+* Are you providing the system to another organization?
+* Are you also using the system internally?
 * Does the system process personal data?
 * Does it process sensitive data?
 * Does it use biometric information?